Popeye the Sailor (film series)

 Popeye the Sailor is an American animated series of short films based on the Popeye comic strip character created by E. C. Segar.
-In 1933, Max and Dave Fleischer's Fleischer Studios adapted Segar's characters into a series of theatrical cartoon shorts for Paramount Pictures.
+In 1933, Max and Dave Fleischer's Fleischer Studios, based in New York City, adapted Segar's characters into a series of theatrical cartoon shorts for Paramount Pictures.
 The plotlines in the animated cartoons tended to be simpler than those presented in the comic strips, and the characters slightly different.
 A villain, usually Bluto, makes a move on Popeye's "sweetie", Olive Oyl.
 The villain clobbers Popeye until he eats spinach, giving him superhuman strength.
-Thus empowered, Popeye the sailor makes short work of the villain.
+Thus empowered, Popeye makes short work of the villain.

-The Fleischer cartoons, based in New York City, proved to be among the most popular of the 1930s, and would remain a staple of Paramount's release schedule for nearly 25 years.
+The Fleischer Popeye cartoons proved to be among the most popular of the 1930s, and would remain a staple of Paramount's release schedule for nearly 25 years.
 Paramount would take control of the studio in 1941 and rename it Famous Studios, ousting the Fleischer brothers and continuing production.
-The theatrical Popeye cartoons began airing on television in an altered form in 1956, and the Popeye theatrical series was discontinued in 1957.
+The theatrical Popeye cartoons began airing on television in 1956, and the Popeye theatrical series was discontinued in 1957.
 Popeye the Sailor in all produced 231 short subjects that were broadcast on television for several years.

-The 1930s Popeye cartoons have been said by historians to have an urban feel, with the Fleischers pioneering an East Coast animation scene that differed highly from their counterparts.
+The 1930s Popeye cartoons have been said by historians to have an urban feel, with the Fleischers pioneering an East Coast animation scene that differed highly from their West Coast counterparts.